 A breed apart

-It’s amazing that a race driver born, not in the last century but the one before, whose career was interrupted by two world wars, who didn’t start racing motorcycles until he was 28 (and cars nine months later) should be as famously and fondly remembered as Tazio Nuvolari.
+It’s amazing that a race driver born, not in the last century but the one before, whose career was interrupted by two world wars, who didn’t start racing motorcycles until he was 28, could have built such a stellar motor racing career, but Tazio Nuvolari was quite unlike anyone who had gone before or come along since.

 After learning to ride a motorcycle when he was 13, he got his motorcycle licence in 1915, when he was 23.
 Then he was enlisted in the war, driving trucks and Red Cross ambulances.